-While some of the hikes listed below can be turned into overnight trips, as a sixty-plus "old dog" I prefer daytime rambles.
-Each hike is an all-day hike in the sense of including driving time, going slowly enough to appreciate where you are, and saving a little daylight in case things don't go as planned.
+While some of the hikes listed below can be turned into overnight trips, as an "old dog" I prefer daytime rambles.
+Each hike is, at most, an all-day hike, in the sense of including driving time, going slowly enough to appreciate where you are, and saving a little daylight in case things don't go as planned.
 Each hike can be done by an experienced hiker in decent shape.
-Before doing any of the hikes, please read my "caveats" at the bottom of the page.
+Before doing any of the hikes, be sure to read my "caveats" at the bottom of the page.

 Joan Delaplane Trail at Jemez Springs